appsngen/bootstrap-builder/README.md

 ###How to use

 Go to `config.json` and set `true` for required components.
-NOTE: order of elements in config file is important
+NOTE: Order of elements in the config file is important.

 ```
 "dropdowns.less": true
 ```

-It means that table styles will be included into output `bootstrap.less` and `bootstrap.css` files
+It means that table styles will be included into output `bootstrap.less` and `bootstrap.css` files.

 Include required components into your theme by changing `config.json`

 Define styles that are not defined in Bootstrap in `theme/less/theme.less`

-###Generate new color theme
+###Generate New Color Theme

 Go to `theme/less/variables.less` and set new values for required variables.

-Appsngen themes based on 5 variables:
+AppsNgen themes based on 5 variables:
 * `@gray-darker` - headers
 * `@gray-dark` - background
 * `@gray` - bars/buttons
 * `@gray-light` - secondary text/icons/dividers
 * `@gray-lighter` - text

 >For simple customization you can update values only for variables provided above.